Ireland–United Kingdom relations: 1782–1918

 In 1873, the Home Rule League was formed, which sought Irish Home Rule.
 After another famine in 1879, the Irish Land League was formed, which opposed the oppression of the Irish peasantry.
 The struggle for Irish self-determination was also supported by the Irish diaspora in the United States, where the militant Fenian Brotherhood attacked British North America.
 Irish nationalists in the House of Commons exerted increasing pressure on British policy.
 In 1886 and 1893, two Irish Home Rule Bills were defeated in Parliament because British conservatives, together with Anglo-Irish Protestants, rejected Irish self-determination.
 Some concessions had to be made, however, such as land reforms in 1903 and 1909.
 Irish nationalism only strengthened as a result and in 1905 the militant Sinn Féin was founded by Arthur Griffith, which advocated secession from the British Empire by any means necessary.

 In the 1910s, a political crisis arose in Ireland between supporters of Home Rule and its opponents, consisting of the Protestants in Ulster (Northern Ireland).
-In 1914, the Government of Ireland Act was finally passed, promising self-government for Ireland, but implementation had to be postponed with the start of World War I. In 1916, the Easter Rising in Ireland saw an attempt to force Irish independence by force.
+In 1914, the Government of Ireland Act was finally passed, promising self-government for Ireland, but implementation had to be postponed with the start of World War I. In 1916, the Easter Rising in Ireland saw an attempt to enact Irish independence by force.
 The uprising was violently put down by the British, with Dublin devastated.

 Independence 1919–1922

-After World War I, violent and constitutional campaigns for autonomy or independence culminated in an election in 1918 returning almost 70% of seats to Sinn Féin, who declared Irish independence from Britain and set up a parliament in Dublin, and declared the independence of Ireland from the United Kingdom.
+After World War I, violent and constitutional campaigns for autonomy or independence culminated in the 1918 general election returning 73 of 105 Irish seats to Sinn Féin, who declared Irish independence from Britain and set up a parliament in Dublin, and declared the independence of Ireland from the United Kingdom.
 A war of independence followed that ended with the Anglo-Irish Treaty of 1921, which partitioned Ireland between the Irish Free State, which gained dominion status within the British Empire, and a devolved administration in Northern Ireland, which remained part of the UK.
 In 1937, Ireland declared itself fully independent of the United Kingdom and became a Republic.